jeff-tor/nus_mcomp_thesis/README.md

-# A LaTeX Template for PhD/Master Thesis of the National University of Singapore (NUS)
+# A LaTeX template for Capstone Report of the Master of Science in Precision Health and Medicine (MSc.
+PHM), National University of Singapore (NUS)

-> Although I have already left NUS, I'm still actively maintaining this thesis template.
-As the formatting guidelines may change from time to time, I endeavor to adapt this template to the latest guidelines, which (unfortunately) can only be accessed by NUS students and staff.
-Therefore, if you find that this template deviates from the latest guidelines, please [create an issue](https://github.com/streamjoin/nusthesis/issues) by attaching the guidelines and I will take the time to address it.
-Thanks for your support along the way!
+Special thanks to [Qian Lin](https://github.com/streamjoin) for the original template.
+This is a fork of the original template [streamjoin/nusthesis](https://github.com/streamjoin/nusthesis) with some modifications to suit the requirements of the MSc.
+PHM program.

 This set of latex code (mainly the [`nusthesis.cls`](nusthesis.cls)) composes a template of NUS thesis, which is compliant with the [university's requirement](https://www.dropbox.com/s/o6jtrk9y7cil70w/General-Guidelines-and-Instructions-on-Format-of-Research-Thesis-and-Electronic-Submission.pdf "General Guidelines and Instructions on Format of Research Thesis and Electronic Submission").
 Using this template to organize your thesis content can save a lot of effort spent in formatting.

+Additional modifications have been made to the original template to fits the requirements of the MSc.
+PHM program.
+The modifications include:
+- Change the cover page to match the MSc.
+PHM program requirements.
+- Add Declaration of AI Usage
+- And other minor changes to the formatting and layout.

-Apart from formatting, the example .tex files also include a lot of latex tricks extracted from my years' experience of using latex.
+Apart from formatting, the example .tex files also include a lot of latex tricks extracted from Qian's years' experience of using latex.
 These tricks are mainly described and demonstrated in the `chapters/ch-Intro.tex` file.

-You may refer to [this](https://www.dropbox.com/s/rar6yxn9u6n19dp/ChickenR.pdf) to preview a sample thesis generated using this template.
-In addition, the template is also available on [Overleaf](https://www.overleaf.com/latex/templates/thesis-template-of-the-national-university-of-singapore-nus/gkvbbgybrjnw) (but it may not be timely synchronized with updates maintained in this repository).
+You can get a quick overview of the template by looking at the [`main.pdf`](https://github.com/arnold117/nus_phm_thesis/blob/master/main.pdf) file, which is the compiled version of `main.tex`.

 ## Compilation